-An exciting new two-year part-time programme to give current and potential AI engineers the skills, theory and recognition they need to develop in their role.
+An exciting national two-year part-time programme to give current and potential AI engineers the skills, theory and recognition they need to develop in their role.
 Candidates can gain a full MSc degree in this specialist area through a mixed learning process with an emphasis on practical application in the workplace.

 In addition to the Masters course a short intensive 12 week fast-track Certificate in AI course has been developed and delivered by UL in collaboration with the Irish Centre for High End Computing, Ireland’s national centre for HPC.
 Participants must complete the Preparatory course for entry to the Masters regardless of their prior qualifications or experience.
 Successful completion of the Preparatory Course will lead to the award of a Certificate in Artificial Intelligence by UL.